anpaza/ugears/README.md

 Also, a very helpful thing to have would be one of those cheap USB-UART dongles.
 Connect it to USART1 pins and launch a terminal program, as many test programs will print useful information there.

+### Adding new platforms

+Adding a new hardware platform is easy.

+1. Choose a name for the platform.
+Look if your hardware is already listed in `tibs/extra/stm32-board.csv`.
+There you will find most well-known STM32 evaluation boards.
+Assign the board name to HARDWARE variable in your `local-config.mak` file.

+2. If it's not there, it's not a problem.
+Invent a new board name and assign it to HARDWARE in your `local-config.mak` file as usual.
+Then, define what MCU type your board uses.
+A list of valid MCU types can be found in `tibs/extra/stm32-mcu.csv`.
+Assign MCU type to MCU.TYPE variable just below HARDWARE in `local-config.mak`.
+Always use lower case for both HARDWARE and MCU.TYPE, but if you don't, TIBS will lowercase it for you.

+3. Create hardware definitions file include/hardware/$(HARDWARE).h.
+You can use include/hardware/template.h as a template.

+4. Fill the file as suggested by instructions inside template.h.

+5. Now you may create your own tests/$(HARDWARE) subdirectory and start filling it with simple tests.
+Start with something simple, and then move on.

 ## Copyright